 Five isolation rooms are available and will be required for use by students who have tested positive for COVID-19 and are unable to return home.

-Students who have had close contact with a student who tested positive for COVID-19 will be expected to quarantine in their rooms and not attend in-person classes or be in public spaces for 14 days.
-If possible, these students will be expected vacate campus to return to their homes under a stay at home order until they have tested negative and will be allowed to return to campus.
+Students who have had close contact with a student who tested positive for COVID-19 will be expected to quarantine in their rooms and not be in public spaces for 14 days.
+If possible, these students will be expected vacate campus to return to their homes under a stay-at-home order until they have tested negative and will be allowed to return to campus.
 If the student cannot go home, they will be quarantined on campus for 14 days.
 Regis will require the students in quarantine, either at home or on campus, to be tested immediately to ensure they are not COVID-19 positive and then tested again at the 14-day mark before returning to regular campus activity.

 All residential staff have private apartment housing on campus.
 This housing is considered a quarantined and isolated environment.
 In a case where a residential staff person has tested positive for COVID-19, they will be required to isolate in their apartments until they are symptom free for 10 days, then need to be fever free without fever or symptom-reducing medication for 72 hours with symptoms that have improved or resolved.
 The staff person can then come out of isolation.
 In order to return to work, they will need 2 negative tests at least 24 hours apart.